Apply as a Non-John Jay Degree Student

 Important: As stated above, Financial Aid is not available for non-degree students.
 Non-degree tuition is higher than tuition for matriculated students.
 Please refer to the Tuition and Fees Schedule for more information.

-Applications must be submitted to the Undergraduate Admissions Office at 524 W. 59th Street, Room L.64.00, New York, NY 10019.
+Applications must be submitted online or sent to the Admissions Office at 524 W. 59th Street, Room L.64, New York, NY 10019.
 Please note that the application will NOT be processed until all supporting documents are submitted:

 Once your application is processed, you will receive notification as to when you may arrive for registration.
-Registration must be conducted in person.
-On the day that you arrive, the Admissions Office will provide you with a referral slip and copies of your transcripts to take to the Registrar’s Office for registration.
-The following information must be reviewed prior to registration:
+Registration must be conducted in person or online.
+Instructions will be provided once permission is granted.

-b.
-Course Selection: Review the Schedule of Classes and choose the course(s) that you would like to take.
-Specify the 4-digit registration code for each course.
+Review the Schedule of Classes and choose the course(s) that you would like to take.

 All payments must be made by the due date or your courses will be canceled.
 Refer to the Academic Calendar for payment deadlines.
 Payment can be made directly at the Bursar’s Office.

 *Please note: There is no guarantee that you will be able to register for courses of your choosing.